jwc20/tic-tac-toe-react/README.md

 - [ ] refactor to use modern useState, useEffect, etc
 - [ ] implement ipfs
   - used ipfs to host and used Pinata Cloud pinning service to persist data.
+    - cannot host to ipfs with wifi firewall

 ### Extra Challenges: